flutter/packages/packages/dynamic_layouts/README.md

 ```
 ## Usage

-Use `DynamicGridView`s to access this layouts.
+Use `DynamicGridView`s to access these layouts.
 `DynamicGridView` has some constructors that use  `SliverChildListDelegate` like
 `.wrap` and `.stagger`.
 For a more efficient option that uses `SliverChildBuilderDelegate` use
 `.builder`, it works the same as `GridView.builder`.